-By default, when Security User records are created through LDAP synchronization, the value in the User ID field is set to </pr
+By default, when Security User records are created through LDAP synchronization, the value in the User ID field is set to <name>@<domain>.
+If you want user IDs to contain only the name and not the domain, you can configure this setting manually.